Nintendo Software Planning & Development: Structure

 The General Manager of the Nintendo Software Planning & Development Division was Shinya Takahashi, assisted by both Keizo Kato, the Assistant Manager and Kensuke Tanabe, the Executive Officer.
-The division was split into two different departments: the Software Planning & Development Department, which was split into four separate groups, which was supervised by Deputy Manager Yoshio Sakamoto; and the Software Development & Design Department which was split into three separate groups, supervised by Deputy Manager Masaru Nishita.
+The division was split into two different departments: the Software Planning & Development Department, which was split into four separate groups and supervised by Deputy Manager Yoshio Sakamoto; and the Software Development & Design Department, which was split into three separate groups and supervised by Deputy Manager Masaru Nishita.
 All of the groups worked concurrently on different projects.

 Software Planning & Development Department

 Production Group No. 1

 The Production Group No. 1's primary focus was the development and production of video game software and software applications for Nintendo home and handheld consoles, as well as software for peripherals developed for said consoles, both internally and in cooperation with second-party developers.
 The group manager and main producer was Nintendo-veteran Yoshio Sakamoto.
 The group is responsible for developing and producing games in the WarioWare, Rhythm Heaven, Card Hero, Tomodachi and the mainline Metroid series.